astrojhgu/rt1d/README.rst

 inner-workings can be found
 `here <http://adsabs.harvard.edu/abs/2012ApJ...756...94M>`_.

+It is perhaps most valuable as a testbed for new physics modules and/or numerical solvers.

 Be warned: this code is still under active development -- use at your own risk!
 Correctness of results is not guaranteed.